Perks provide warfield advantages to volunteers that highlight the flavor of different larps and boffer clubs in the Northwest.

 Piercing (Adapted from Amtgard)

-Two-handed attack with a Class 2 weapon destroys a shield with a single hit or a Hardened Shield with two hits.
-Sunder inflicts three hits of damage against armor.
+Two handed attack with a Class 2 weapons destroyed in a shield or three hits of damage against armor.
 The attacker must call “Sunder” to let the target know you have the Perk.

 Siege (Adapted from Amtgard)